wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

 ## Supported Chains

-The `circleTransfer` function is compatible with a variety of EVM and non-EVM chains across both TestNet and MainNet.
-The [CCTP GitHub repository](https://github.com/wormhole-foundation/wormhole-sdk-ts/blob/5810ebbd3635aaf1b5ab675da3f99f62aec2210f/core/base/src/constants/circle.ts#L14-L30){target=\_blank} has a full list of supported chains.
+The Wormhole SDK supports a wide range of EVM and non-EVM chains, allowing you to facilitate cross-chain transfers efficiently.
+You can find a full list of supported chains in the Wormhole SDK [GitHub repository](https://github.com/wormhole-foundation/wormhole-sdk-ts/blob/5810ebbd3635aaf1b5ab675da3f99f62aec2210f/core/base/src/constants/circle.ts#L14-L30){target=_blank}, which covers both TestNet and MainNet environments.

 ## Project Setup